-1. Proposal requesting award of a contract must be emailed directly to usarmy.rtp.rdecom-aro.mesg.qcbox@mail.mil

-Do not email full proposals to the QCISS Program Point of Contact.
-All e-mailed proposals must contain the information outlined in Section II, D, 2, entitled "Table of Contents" including the electronic forms as follows:

-(a) ARO Form 51, Proposal Cover Page;

-(b) ARO Form 99, Summary Proposal Budget or equivalent,

-(c) ARO Current and Pending Support (unnumbered form),

-(d) ARO Form 52 or ARO Form 52a.

-(e) "FAR 52.209-11 - Representation by Corporations Regarding Delinquent Tax Liability or a Felony Conviction under any Federal Law (Feb 2016).
+- 1. Proposal requesting award of a contract must be emailed directly to Proposal Email Do not email full proposals to the LQC Program Point of Contact.
+All e-mailed proposals must contain the information outlined in Section II, D, 2, entitled "Table of Contents" including the electronic forms as follows: - (a) ARO Form 51, Proposal Cover Page; - (b) ARO Form 99, Summary Proposal Budget or equivalent, - (c) ARO Current and Pending Support (unnumbered form), - (d) ARO Form 52 or ARO Form 52a. - (e) "FAR 52.209-11 Representation by Corporations Regarding Delinquent Tax Liability or a Felony Conviction under any Federal Law (Feb 2016).
 See Note below."

-These forms may be accessed at

-http://www.arl.army.mil/www/default.cfm?page=218#forms under BAA Forms.
-The fillable PDF forms may be saved to a working directory on a computer and opened and filled in using the latest compatible Adobe Reader software application found at this
+These forms may be accessed at BAA Forms under BAA Forms.
+The fillable PDF forms may be saved to a working directory on a computer and opened and filled in using the latest compatible Adobe Reader software application found at this Grants.Gov: Grants.gov Adobe Compatibility completed representation must be submitted and include POC information and signature of the authorized representative.